laterrea/CBSim/README.md

 # CBSim - Carnot Battery Simulator

 The Carnot Battery Simulator (CBSim) provides thermodynamic models for different Carnot batteries.
-It can be used to carry out energy and exergy analyses.
+It can be used to carry out energy and exergy analyses of thermally integrated pumped thermal energy storage (TI-PTES).

 <p align="center">
   <img src="figs/CBSim_logo.svg" width="600">